lkilcher/dolfyn/README.md

 robust, powerful, and compatible tool -- especially because we now write/load xarray-formatted netcdf4 files, which is becoming a standard.

+Also, we are treating the 0.13 version as a beta-testing release before we probably move to 1.0!
+According to the [sematic versioning rules](https://semver.org) that we try to follow, this means that the code can be considered much more stable than it has been so far, and these kinds of unannounced compatability changes shouldn't happen.

 A **HUGE THANK YOU** to @jmcvey3 who did the vast majority of the work to make this happen.